Facebook Ads KPIs

 Frequency

 The frequency value is a key figure that you absolutely must keep an eye on.
-If the frequency is too high, you can assume that your ads will no longer be noticed by users.
+If the frequency is too high, you can assume that your ads will no longer be recognised by users.
 This increases the cost-per-click, as the ad is clicked less and less.

-This is also referred to as banner blindness: the more often a user sees your ad, the more often it is "ignored" or overlooked.
+This is also referred to as banner blindness: the more often a user sees your advert, the more often it is “ignored” or overlooked.
 A still acceptable frequency value is between around three and five.
 Of course, you must always check this individually for each advertising campaign.

 CTR: Click-Through-Rate (click rate)